 These four categories are the main pillars in the successful management of agile-based development; using scrum, let’s look at each of the

-- The Product Owner: They are the products, key stakeholders.
-They are generally customer or the persons mediating with the customer.
+- The Product Owner: They are the products and key stakeholders.
+They are generally customers or the persons mediating with the customer.

-- The Scrum Master: Scrum master is the host and acts as facilitators to the team, product owner and make sure the team communication is and sprint meetings are handled efficiently
+- The Scrum Master: Scrum master is the host and acts as a facilitator to the team and product owner and makes sure the team communication and sprint meetings are handled efficiently

 - The Team: The team involved in working on completing the task assigned during the sprint.
 The team members include developers as well as testers.